 Based on their analysis, the researchers found that “[e]ven conservatively estimated BPA exposures were less than 2% of the TDI,” which supports their conclusion that “there are no health concerns for the general Korean population.”

 The MFDS researchers also evaluated BPA exposure data from North America and Europe for comparison to the Korean data.
 They found that populations in each region are exposed to similar levels of BPA.
 With similar exposure, the MFDS safety conclusion can be extrapolated to further conclude that there are no health concerns from exposure to BPA in other regions of the world, either.
-Other government bodies around the world, notably including the European Food Safety Authority and the U.S. Food and Drug Administration (FDA), have conducted their own assessments and independently reached similar conclusions.
+Other government bodies around the world, notably the U.S. Food and Drug Administration (FDA), have conducted their own assessments and independently reached similar conclusions.
 As a straightforward and representative example, FDA, based on its own assessment, answers the question “Is BPA safe?” with a single unambiguous word: “Yes.”

 Learn more about what other governments are saying about BPA safety.